Functional central limit theorems and $P(phi)_{1}$-processes for the classical and relativistic Nelson models: Introduction

-This paper is organized as follows.
-In Section 2 we discuss the functional integral representations of the classical and relativistic Nelson models.
-In Section 3, we construct $P(\phi)_{1}$-process associated with the two models.
-Section 4 is devoted to proving a functional central limit theorem for additive functionals associated with the Nelson models by using the properties of the $P(\phi)_{1}$-process.
+In Section 2 we briefly discuss the functional integral representations of the non-relativistic and relativistic Nelson models.
+In Section 3 we construct $P(\phi)_{1}$-processes associated with the two models, and present detailed proofs of path regularity and support properties.
+Section 4 is devoted to proving a FCLT for additive functionals associated with the Nelson models by using the properties of the $P(\phi)_{1}$-processes.
 We show some functionals of special interest for both cases and determine explicitly the variance in the related FCLT.
-Finally, we make some remarks on extensions to related models in Section 5.